ankity09/informatica_data_app/README.md

-# Radius Recycling AI Chatbot App
+# Informatica Data Intelligence App

-A modern web application for Radius Recycling that provides a chatbot interface backed by Databricks Model Serving, along with a dashboard for data insights.
+A modern web application for Informatica that provides a chatbot interface backed by Databricks Model Serving, along with a dashboard for data insights.

 ## Features